SJTU-IPADS/PowerInfer/smallthinker/README.md

 ```bash
 EXPERT_BUNDLE_PATH=/path/to/bundle ./llama-cli -m /path/to/no_moe_gguf_q4_0 --no-cnv --temp 0.6 --top-k 20 --top-p 0.95 --samplers "temperature;top_k;top_p" -p "<|im_start|>system\nYou are a helpful assistant.<|im_end|>\n<|im_start|>user\nCalculate the integral of f(x) = sin(x) from 0 to 3pi/4.<|im_end|>\n<|im_start|>assistant" -t 4 -n 256 -ub 4
 ```
-### LM Head Sparsity:
+### Note:
-1. The 4B model uses a sparse lm_head which may lead to some loss in precision.
+1. The models use a sparse lm_head which may lead to some loss in precision.
 If you want to disable it, change the condition at src/llama-model.cpp:7580 to false.But the speed is slower.
+2. It may require root privileges when running in Termux when run the Memory-Efficient Version.

 ## Acknowledgements